VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

     }
 }
 ```
-View Model just gets result from use case, and pass it to paging if it's successful.
+View Model just gets result from use case, and passes it to paging if it's successful.
 If something goes wrong, it should be handled by view model.
 In example we show error message with retry button to user.
 When user clicks retry *(view calls `retry` on error state)*,
-view model repeat request.
+view model repeats request.
 ```kotlin
 private suspend fun retryWhenUserAskForIt(params: ItemsPageLoadingParams): ItemsPagedResult.ItemsPage<Item> {
     val retryAfterUserAction = CompletableDeferred<ItemsPagedResult.ItemsPage<Item>>()